Aerolfos/dubstep_launchers/README.md

 ![Achievement Icon](https://raw.githubusercontent.com/Aerolfos/stellaris_mod_deploy_action/main/assets/victorious_small.png) Achievement compatible.

-A Stellaris mod that makes neutron launcher equipped ships launch dubstep at their enemies.
+A Stellaris mod that makes neutron launcher equipped ships launch dubstep at their enemies, and which since includes other weapons too.
+For example, the perdition beam, tachyon lance, and disruptor are now equipped with wubs.

 ## Installation
 Steam owners can subscribe to the [Steam Workshop version of the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2668584047).